When the two of us were first together many years ago and we got into battles of control (like a lot of couples)…

 You’re only and always bringing the past into the present moment or visualizing a fearful future.

-If you have control issues in your relationship, here are 3 new ways to see “control” so you can get out of the loop and move toward love more quickly…
+If you have control issues in your relationship, here are 3 new ways to get out of the loop and move toward love more quickly…

 1. Control is made up.